walterwanderley/k6-docs/src/data/markdown/docs/02 javascript api/20 jslib/k6chaijs/01 configuration.md

 excerpt: 'Global configuration options for k6Chaijs'
 ---

-There are number of configuration options that can change how k6chaijs behaves.
+Chai exposes a number of configuration options that can change how the library behaves.

 | Config option             | Default     | Description |